pascalheidmann/pascalheidmann.github.io/content/posts/dependency-injection-from-scratch.md

 1. As this is a variable, I can override it at any time in any part of my application breaking havoc if my `$DB` now not the same database connection anymore.

-   Maybe two devs where developing their features and both needed some database and used the same variable.
+   Take for example two devs who are developing their features and both need some database.
+They use the global variable `$DB`.
-   It worked as long as they did not merge, but now you cannot tell which connection is behind that descriptive variable.
+   It works for as long as they do not merge, but now you cannot tell which connection is behind that "descriptive" variable anymore and things break.

 2. It is global by its nature, and every part of the application can use it.
-   I cannot trace it uses through the application because one part of the application might define its own **local ** `$DB`.
+   I cannot trace it uses through the application because one part of the application might define its own **local** `$DB`.

 3. I always have to instantiate it even if I don't need it.
 This is a waste of resources.